questdb/sample-datasets/README.md

 ## Some questions you can ask this dataset

 * What are the total stats for each month?
-* Which are the best-performing categories?
+* And by category?
 * And for each country?
 * Can you plot the difference between UK and DE sales performance using QuestDB Console's built-in Chart functionality?
 * How many products are we selling per quarter?
+Ordered by quarter and total of products.
 * And per quarter and country?

+Find [here](./ecommerce_stats_sample_queries.sql) some SQL answers to these questions.

 # btc_trades (finance)

-This dataset contains an hour (starting at `2023-09-05T16:00:00Z`) worth of Bitcoin/USD trades, as received using the public Coinbase API (Thank you, Coinbase!).
+This dataset contains an hour (~13K rows, starting at `2023-09-05T16:00:00Z`) worth of Bitcoin/USD trades, as received using the public Coinbase API (Thank you, Coinbase!).
 If you feel like joining two sample datasets, the `nasdaq_trades` dataset below has trading information for the same hour.